docsobral/MailGuardian/README.md

 To send a test email, use `mailer mail <bucketname> <"first@recipient.com, second@recipient.com, ...">`.

 If you'd like to gauge the spam score of the email you've build, then first you need to build a Docker image of SpamAssassin.
 After installing Docker, run `mailer spam --build` to build the image.
 Then run `mailer spam --test` to run the test.
 Keep in mind that Mailer will run the last email you've ran `mailer prepare` on before, so make sure to have the email you want to test compiled.

+SpamAssassin results can be improved if you train it with real examples of spam and ham.
+The SpamAssassin Public Corpus has been added as a dependency, and will be used to train SpamAssassin if you run the `mailer spam --learn` command.
+It takes a few minutes, but results can be dramatically improved.

 To download the a template's files, including images, the MJML file and either regular or Marketo HTML, use `mailer import <bucketname>`.
 If you don't use any flag, the regular HTML will be downloaded.